 Introduction to Language and Linguistics

 An introduction to the scientific analysis of the structure and uses of language.
 Core areas covered include phonetics and phonology, morphology, the lexicon, syntax, semantics and pragmatics, with data from a wide range of languages.
-Topics include the biological basis of language, language and cognition, the neurology of language and language disorders, and first and second language acquisition.
+Additional topics include language acquisition, language and the brain, and language change.

 A survey of human development emphasizing the nature of children's minds and experience and the relation of childhood to adulthood.
 Two lectures, one preceptorial.

 Professor/InstructorJordan A. Taylor

 The course will survey the major themes and experimental findings of cognitive psychology and consider their relevance to the cognitive sciences in general.
 Topics covered will include attention, perception, imagery, memory, language, and reasoning.
 Two lectures, one preceptorial.

 Philosophy of Mind